 The foundation periodically hires graduate and undergraduate students for a variety of assignments, such as supporting operations and assisting program development and research.

 Graduate Assistants: The Hogg Foundation occasionally hires graduate students as research assistants.
 Hours are flexible and work may be done off-site, depending on the assignment.
 Tasks may range from researching emerging issues in mental health policy to tracking mental health-related legislation and regulations.
 Applicants must attend The University of Texas at Austin.
+(No current openings.)

 Undergraduate Work/Study: The Hogg Foundation hires undergraduate students at The University of Texas at Austin to perform clerical office duties.
 Check the Hire A Longhorn Job Bank for positions.